whykay-01/air-ticket-system/README.md

    MYSQL_DATABASE=<the_name_of_your_database> --> in the case of my repo it's reservation_system
 4. I am using DataGrip for the database management environment, so I recommend you use this way of accessing your data, but feel free to choose the preffered way of doing this
 5. Once 1-4 is satisfied, please start the Docker image of the MySQL, create the database, and manually run the create_tables.sql file first, and inserting_data.sql after.
 This way you will have some mock data to play around with
+6. After you are done with 1-5, go to the flask_app.py, and manually run the file.
+After that the system could be accessed here: http://127.0.0.1:5000 (if you have any errors popping up, that might be because your port 5000 might not be available)

 System requirements: